Return to Home Return to Overview Frequently Asked Questions

 Main Points

 • The ranged group will have to double drop for the entire fight.
-There are several ways of doing this depending on strategy and composition.

 • Tanking Ura, facing her in the right direction and timing CC correctly is essential to avoid her casting Propel and upkeep high DPS uptime.